hpcaitech/ColossalAI/docs/source/en/basics/booster_plugins.md

 3. Torch DDP: This plugin will automatically adopt Pytorch DDP as data parallel strategy when pipeline parallel and Zero is not used.
 More details about its arguments configuration can be found in [Pytorch DDP Docs](https://pytorch.org/docs/main/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel).

 4. Zero: This plugin can adopt Zero 1/2 as data parallel strategy through setting the `zero_stage` argument as 1 or 2 when initializing plugin.
-Unlike DDP, Zero is compatible with pipeline parallel strategy.
+Zero 1 is compatible with pipeline parallel strategy, while Zero 2 is not.
 More details about its argument configuration can be found in [Low Level Zero Plugin](#low-level-zero-plugin).

 > ⚠ When using this plugin, only the subset of Huggingface transformers supported by Shardformer are compatible with tensor parallel, pipeline parallel and optimization tools.
 Mainstream transformers such as Llama 1, Llama 2, OPT, Bloom, Bert and GPT2 etc. are all supported by Shardformer.